quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

      This will reduce the number of transformations, which will reduce the number of instructions generated, making the code faster and the obfuscation a little less obvious.
      This is not that trivial, but we will get the details sorted out later.

     * If you have taken a look at the non-optimized obfuscated code, you've probably noticed that the pattern is very easy to spot.
-      There's a nice exponential drawn by the increasing length of the base successive exponents.
-      *'Awesome an exponential \\o/'*
+Each computation of a power of the base appears very clearly… *'Awesome an exponentiation \\o/'*

       To make the transformation less regular and make pattern matching harder, we could randomized the order of the transformations operations.
       As we will see, this will require a change of transformation algorithms, but if there is chance that it might annoy reverse engineers then it's worth our time :).